 This is actually my second Cross Check.
 I first put one together in 2005 (I think, or maybe it was 2006, I can’t remember..).
 It was ace, I hammered it on rough tracks all across the moors, I did some touring on it, and an awful lot of just riding around.
 At that time I hadn’t yet learned that “stiffer, lighter, and more expensive” doesn’t always make for a better experience, so figuring that, as it was so good, a spendy, lightweight titanium version with a carbon fork would be even better.
 It wasn’t.
 It was great on smooth tracks, but on technical, rocky, lumpy stuff it was no match for my old Cross Check, so after a few years of denial I sold it.
 I’d missed the compliance of the Cross Check frame and fork and its ability to soak up abuse; in many respects I think of my Cross Check as being more like a rigid mountain bike with skinnier tyres, than a gravel or cyclocross bike with fatter tyres.
 It’s a super, confidence-inspiring frame for flying along singletrack and down rocky trails with gleeful abandon (within limits..).
 For this class of bike it’s a nimble climber too I find, and geared low as I have it, I can tackle quite technical climbs on it that would otherwise be a struggle on a more conventional gravel bike.

 From time to time my head is turned by newer machines, for whatever reason, but I don’t have the confidence that I’d enjoy anything else, on such a variety of terrain, as much as my Cross Check.
-This one is seven years old now and seems to be one of those bikes that feels better and better as it ages, rather like a favourite pair of jeans.
+This one is eight years old, at the time of writing, and seems to be one of those bikes that feels better and better as it ages, rather like a favourite pair of jeans.
 It is slowly acquiring a patina reflective of all the fun times I’ve enjoyed with it, and looks absolutely spot on with a light coating of dust from the trails.
 It could well outlast me.